lmweber/regsplice/README.md

 *glmnet* will be installed automatically when you install *regsplice*.

 *BiocParallel* will not be installed automatically, since it is from Bioconductor instead of CRAN.
-It can be installed from Bioconductor with the following code:
+It can be installed with:

 ```{r}
 source("https://bioconductor.org/biocLite.R")